Old Sacramento Historic District, United States of America - Things to Do in Old Sacramento Historic District

 Insider Tips

-Visit during weekday mornings for the most authentic experience with fewer crowds and better photo opportunities of the historic buildings
+Visit during weekday mornings for the most authentic experience with fewer crowds and better photo opportunities of the historic architecture

 Explore Activities in Old Sacramento Historic District